 The remainder of the paper is organized as follows.
-In Section~\ref{see isc:liter} we briefly connect our paper to the related literature.
-In Section~\ref{sec:methods}, we introduce our four test cases in detail.
-Section~\ref{sec:climate} explains how to re-calibrate the parameters in DICE to produce forecasts that are consistent with our test cases.
-In Section~\ref{sec:simulation}, we use the re-calibrated DICE model to study various economically relevant quantities, including the SCC.
+In section~\ref{see isc:liter}, we briefly connect our paper to the related literature.
+In section~\ref{sec:methods}, we introduce our four test cases in detail.
+Section~\ref{sec:climate} explains how to re-calibrate the parameters in the climate part of DICE to produce forecasts that are consistent with our test cases.
+Section \ref{sec:peSCC} explores the implications of different CE calibrations for the SCC in a simple partial equilibrium model.
+Subsequently, in section~\ref{sec:simulation}, we use the re-calibrated DICE model, that is, CDICE, to study the role of the climate calibration in the economic model of DICE-2016.
 Section~\ref{sec:conclusion} concludes.
-Furthermore, for the convenience of the reader, we provide in Appendix~\ref{sec:generic} a complete specification of the different variants of the DICE model (some of which we use in our numerical experiments below), that is, the DICE versions from 2007, 2016, and the re-calibration that we suggest in this paper, that is, CDICE.
+In addition, we provide for the convenience of the reader a complete specification of the different variants of the DICE model (some of which we use in our numerical experiments below) in Appendix~\ref{sec:generic}, including the DICE versions from 2007, 2016, as well as the re-calibration that we suggest in this paper, that is, CDICE.